crodier/software-blog/_posts/2023-09-22-message-formats.md

 in practice you will never be able to use backwards incompatible schema evolution.

-### Thrift: Not really a contender

-While I have reviewed and performance tested Thrift
-I have never observed it in finance or any of the many companies I have worked at, or across any of my friends and the companies they have collectively worked across.
-Looking at Thrift releases, the frequency is not as extensive and it looks to be less maintained.

-We can see 60k stars for Protobuf on GitHub and
-13k stars for Thrift.
-Ultimately they are similar with more people having used gRPC and more major projects using gRPC for example HashCorp using it as part of their core cloud products and other notable major open source projects taking a dependency.  gRPC is by far the most familiar and often used in industry.

 # Zero-Copy frameworks

 ## CapN Proto vs. Protobufs (and Flatbuffers)